An In-Depth Look into Classical Shock Pulses

 Half-sine versus terminal-peak pulse shapes

 Figure 1.2.
-Half-sine and terminal-peak pulses.
+Half-sine (blue) and terminal-peak (grey) pulses.

-The terminal-peak pulse has a smooth ramp and a sharp transition back to zero.
+The terminal-peak pulse has a smooth ramp up/down and a sharp transition back to zero.
 The sharp transition generates notably higher amounts of high-frequency energy.
-This energy generates minimal displacement and has less of an effect on mechanical resonances.
-It is effective for testing electronic components, solder joints, and electronic circuitry.
-The high-frequency energy excites potential failures in these components and is commonly used when testing components with embedded electronics.
+This energy generates minimal displacement and affects mechanical resonances less than the half-sine pulse.

 ESD half-sine and terminal-peak pulses

 Figure 1.3.
-Half-sine and terminal peak pulses (ESD).
+Half-sine (blue) and terminal peak (grey) pulses (energy spectral density).

 Square and Trapezoid Pulses